Chart Color Schemes

 Bli Bli is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Bli Bli, as evaluated at the latest Census, consisted of 82.5% houses and 17.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 82.9% houses and 17.0% other dwellings.
-Home ownership in Bli Bli was at 37.9%, with mortgaged dwellings at 41.6% and rented ones at 20.4%.
+In Bli Bli, as per the latest Census evaluation, 82.5% of dwellings were houses, with the remaining 17.5% comprising semi-detached homes, apartments, and other dwelling types.
+This is similar to Non-Metro Qld's composition of 82.9% houses and 17.0% other dwellings.
+Home ownership in Bli Bli stood at 37.9%, with mortgaged properties making up 41.6% and rented dwellings accounting for 20.4%.
 The median monthly mortgage repayment in the area was $1,900, higher than Non-Metro Qld's average of $1,777.
-The median weekly rent figure was recorded at $460, compared to Non-Metro Qld's $385.
-Nationally, Bli Bli's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Weekly rent in Bli Bli was recorded at $460, compared to Non-Metro Qld's $385.
+Nationally, Bli Bli's median monthly mortgage repayment is higher than the Australian average of $1,863, and weekly rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing